I think I'm under surveillance

 What are my rights?

 Your right to privacy is protected by Article 8 of the European Convention on Human Rights (ECHR for short).
+This is brought into UK law in the Human Rights Act 1998.

 Most of the time Article 8 protects you against unnecessary intrusion into your personal life by the police, intelligence services and other public bodies.